movementlabsxyz/MIP/MIP/MIP-60/README.md

 **Types of bridge mechanisms**

-There are four types of crosschain bridges.
+There are three types of crosschain bridges.
 They differ in the way they handle the native assets (source chain) and the representation of the assets (wrapped asset) on the target chain.

 1. **burn/mint**: the asset is burned on the source chain and an asset is minted on the target chain.
 _Supply: The bridge operator is in control of creating supply on both chains._